 - HTML , JSP , Web Services , XML

-The accessibility review of the OAW is performed by an automatic methodology based on the UNE 139803:2012 (WCAG 2.0) standard , developed ad-hoc for the Web Accessibility Observatory.
-This methodology has into account 20 accessibility checks.
-Each check is composed by many checks (more than 100) that are automatically executed.
-In addition, it includes other automatic checks, using specialized rules, which are usually perform manually.
+The accessibility review of the OAW is carried out using an automatic methodology based on the UNE 139803:2012 (WCAG 2.0) standard , developed ad-hoc for the Web Accessibility Observatory.
+This methodology takes into account 20 accessibility verifications.
+Each verification is composed by many checks (more than 100 in total) that are executed automatically.
+Some of these checks are usually manual review, but they have been included through specialized metrics.

-The OAW Tracker allows the configurations of all the needed parameters to perform one observatory iteration (list of web portals, web pages per portal, methodology, frequency, etc) and also allows to perform and to review all the execution process.
-Furthermore, it allows the generation of the conclusions reports and the needed results, to obtain the accessibility overall view in one sector and also to obtain the detailed reports for each web portal containing all the existing problems.
+The OAW Tracker allows the configuration of all the necessary parameters to carry out an observatory iteration (list of web portals, web pages by portal, methodology, frequency, etc) and also allows to perform and review all the execution process.
+In addition, it allows the generation of the conclusions reports and the necessary results, to obtain the accessibility overview in a sector and also to obtain the detailed reports for each web portal that contains all existing problems.